Hints for Keeping Your Pets Healthy and Safe

 Flea collars are not recommended, as they give off a constant toxic chemical outgassing, and cats can get caught on things if they wear a non-stretch collar.

-Ear Mites:
+Check for Ear Mites:

 If your pet is shaking its head or pawing at its ears, check for ear mites.
 You will see a dark brown, unpleasant-smelling waxy substance in the ear canals.
 If mites are present, it’s important to use a good ear mite treatment or take the pet to a vet.
 Letting the problem persist can cause great discomfort and even deafness.